Soul-8691/Complete-Orange-Upgrade/README.md

 * Fairy type
 * Fly obtained at start of game and can be used without any badges
 * Gen 1 Exp All
-* Gen 4-9 prevos/evos of Gen 1/2 mons
+* Gen 4-9 prevos/evos of Gen 1/2 mons (keep original Abilities)
-* Gen 4-9 related lines of Gen 1/2 mons (including regional formes) available (need National Dex)
+* Gen 4-9 related lines of Gen 1/2 mons (including regional formes) available to buy with Battle Points (need National Dex)
 * HMs usable without learning (still need to own)
 * Headbutt Trees
 * Learnset compatibility updates